Autocar India

 Yes

-The Hyundai and VW SUVs are closely matched on the exterior features front, offerings LED headlights and tail lights, electrically adjustable ORVMs, roof rails, rain-sensing wipers, and keyless entry.
+The Hyundai and VW SUVs are closely matched on the exterior features front, offering LED headlights and tail-lights, electrically adjustable outside rearview mirrors (ORVMs), roof rails, rain-sensing wipers and keyless entry.
 Neither of the two gets front fog lamps or a powered tailgate, which many rivals come equipped with.
-The main difference here is wheel size, with the Creta King sitting on 18-inch alloys while the Taigun GT Plus Sport makes do with 17-inch units.
+The main difference here is wheel size, with the Creta King sitting on 18-inch alloys, while the Taigun GT Plus Sport makes do with 17-inch units.

 VW Taigun GT Plus Sport vs Hyundai Creta King: Interior